rnkn/portfolio/_posts/fiction/2014-01-09-analogous.md

   - microfiction
 ---
 He was reading a book by a writer she didn't know.
-He was sitting in the armchair straight-spined and hand on knee, the other crandling the spine of the handcover.
+He was sitting in the armchair straight-spined and hand on knee, the other cradling the spine of the handcover.
 He was approaching the end of a page.
 He took the edge up with his fingertips in a curled anticipation although he didn't anticipate.
 Then the page turned over.
-He looked up at her and gave a warm half smile and she was about to say something before she realized she didn't know what and he returned to the page.
+He looked up at her and gave a warm half smile and she was about to say something before she realised she didn't know what and he returned to the page.
 To his left stood the standard lamp with the faded red shade and the likewise hanging tassels that hung towards him, and the light hugged in a small orbit around the armchair.